avrbanac/OpenGLPlayground/README.md

 ### OpenGL

-Had some problems with GLSL and the current machine im writhing this on, instead of using version 400 CORE im stuck with 1.30 for shaders.
-This can be defined in _shader.vert_ and _shader.frag_ files.
+Had some problems with GLSL and the current machine I'm writing this on, instead of using version 400 CORE or similar, I'm stuck with 1.30 for shaders.
+This can be changed in _shader.vert_ and _shader.frag_ files.
+Since 1.30 is my current max version, some of the maths functions had to be written manually (e.g. Matrix4f.inverse).

-It is important to use a version that enables the use of uniform variables in shader programs.
+For this project to work, it is important to use a version that enables the use of uniform variables in shader programs.

 ## Current version